Note: In fall 2025, the School of Interdisciplinary Health Programs at Western Michigan University added three additional undergraduate majors.

-Prepare for today's health care workplace
+Prepare for graduate school and today's health care workplace

 Get credit for your work history